 - When a covered member becomes aware that he or she will receive, or has received, an unsolicited financial interest in an attest client during the period of the professional engagement, such as through a gift or an inheritance, the self-interest threat would be at an acceptable level and independence would not be impaired if both of the following safeguards are met: - a.
 The covered member disposes of the financial interest as soon as practicable but no later than 30 days after the covered member has knowledge of and obtains the right to dispose of the financial interest. - b.
-During the period in which the covered member does not have the right to dispose of the financial interest, the covered member does not participate on the attest engagement team, and the direct financial interest or indirect financial interest is not material to the covered member.
+The covered member does not participate on the attest engagement team during the period in which the covered member does not have the right to dispose of a material direct financial interest or material indirect financial interest.
 [Prior reference: paragraph .17 of ET section 101]